 - 1/4 - 1/2 Teaspoon Smoked Paprika

-Place grated onion in paper towels or dish towels, and ring out as much of the liquid as possible (I put this aside and use this liquid as a marinade!).
+- Place grated onion in paper towels or dish towels, and ring out as much of the liquid as possible.

-Place the rest of the ingredients in a large bowl, and mix together using your hands.
+- Place the remaining patty ingredients in a large bowl, and mix together using your hands.